yantra-core/CrossWindow.js/ReadMe.md

 </h4>

-A `22kb` utility library for cross-window communication using LocalStorage and BroadcastChannel.
+A `22kb` utility library for cross-window communication using BroadcastChannel for messaging and LocalStorage for discovery.

-CrossWindow.js is used for building web applications that need to be aware of the positional data of other open browser windows.
-It's useful for building apps that need to teleport objects between open windows.
+You can use CrossWindow.js to build applications that need to be aware of the positional metadata of other open browser windows.
+CrossWindow allows you to send spatially aware data messages to the "best" available window.

 **CDN Release Latest**
 | Files          | CDN                                         | Size |